gabrielsimongianotti/react-native-honeywell-printer-RP4A/README.md

 ## Installation
-1. Install package via npm: `npm i -S react-native-honeywell-printer-RP4A`
+1. Install package via npm: `npm i react-native-honeywell-printer-rp4a`

 2. Link libraries with: `rnpm link` or `react-native link` for React Native >= 0.27